Nick Welch (cricketer)

-Nicholas Roy Welch (born 5 February 1998) is a Zimbabwean cricketer who played for Mashonaland Eagles.
-After playing domestic cricket in Zimbabwe, he moved to England, signing to play for Leicestershire County Cricket Club in September 2020.
+Nicholas Roy Welch (born 5 February 1998) is a Zimbabwean cricketer who has played for Mashonaland Eagles and Mountaineers in Zimbabwe.
+After playing domestic cricket in Zimbabwe and representing Zimbabwe at Under-13 and Under-17 levels, he moved to England, signing to play for Leicestershire County Cricket Club in September 2020.
 In the same month, he also gained UK citizenship.
+He had been in England for five years by then.
+According to Leicestershire head coach Paul Nixon, he had improved his game by watching the likes of Adam Lyth and Alex Hales.

 In March 2019, he played for Loughborough MCCU in a first-class match against Leicestershire, as part of the Marylebone Cricket Club University fixtures.
 He made his Twenty20 debut on 13 September 2020, for Leicestershire in the 2020 t20 Blast.

-In December 2020, he was selected to play for the Mountaineers in the 2020–21 Logan Cup in Zimbabwe.
+He had signed a contract extension with Leicestershire in 2022, before leaving the county in 2023.
+He represented Harare Kings and Uprising in Zimbabwe's National Premier League in 2020 and played for Durban Qalandars who won the inaugural Zim Afro T10 in 2023.